Lengths of Cycles in Generalized Pancake Graphs: Introduction

 \subsection{Main results}

-The main results of this article are the the following. \begin{enumerate} \item We prove that the girth of the undirected generalized pancake graph is $\min\{m,6\}$ if $m \geq3$, This result complements the cases $m=1,2$ proved by Compeau~\cite[Theorem 5 and Theorem 10]{Compeau2011}.
-Consequently, the girth is known for all the undirected generalized pancake graphs. \item If $m\geq3$ is odd and $n\geq2$, then $\upmn$ has all cycles of length $\ell$ with $\min\{m,6\}\leq \ell\leq |V(\upmn)|$. \item If $m\geq3$ is even and $n\geq2$, then $\upmn$ has all cycles of length $2\ell$ with $\min\{m,6\}/2\leq \ell\leq |V(\upmn)|/2$. \end{enumerate} In Section~\ref{sec:prelims}, we list the main definitions and notation needed in the article.
+The main results of this article are the the following. \begin{enumerate} \item We prove that the girth of the undirected generalized pancake graph $\upmn$ is $\min\{m,6\}$ if $m \geq3$, This result complements the cases when $m=1$, where the girth is $6$, and when $m=2$, where the girth is $8$, proved by Compeau~\cite[Theorem 5 and Theorem 10]{Compeau2011}.
+Consequently, the girth is known for all the undirected generalized pancake graphs. \item If $m\geq3$ is odd and $n\geq2$, then $\upmn$ has all cycles of length $\ell$ with $\min\{m,6\}\leq \ell\leq |V(\upmn)|$. \item If $m\geq3$ is even and $n\geq2$, then $\upmn$ has all cycles of length $2\ell$ with $\min\{m,6\}/2\leq \ell\leq |V(\upmn)|/2$.
+(Despite computer searches, no odd length cycles were found, see Section~\ref{sec:computer}.) \end{enumerate} In Section~\ref{sec:prelims}, we list the main definitions and notation needed in the article.
 In Section~\ref{sec:pancakegraphs} we describe formally the generalized pancake graphs and their undirected counterparts.
 In Section~\ref{sec:girth}, we prove the girth results, providing a floor to cycle lengths.
-Moreover, in Sections~\ref{sec:up3n} and~\ref{sec:up4n} we prove that the $\up3n$ has all cycles of length $k$ with $3\leq \ell\leq |E(\up3n)|$ and that $\up4n$ has all cycles of length $2k$ with $2\leq k\leq |E(\up4n)|/2$.
+Moreover, in Sections~\ref{sec:up3n} and~\ref{sec:up4n} we prove that the $\up3n$ has all cycles of length $k$ with $3\leq \ell\leq |V(\up3n)|$ and that $\up4n$ has all cycles of length $2k$ with $2\leq k\leq |V(\up4n)|/2$.
 These are the base cases needed to prove the general results in Section~\ref{sec:generalcase}.
 Finally, in Section~\ref{sec:computer} we describe a parallel implementation, which we make available, of an algorithm in~\cite{HJ08} to find cycles in these generalized pancake graphs.